Taiko2k/GTK4PythonTutorial/README.md

 Try it out!

-Our switch is looking rather nondescript, so lets add a label to it!
+Our switch is looking rather nondescript, so let's add a label to it!

 ## ...with a Label